JRitmeester/WaVeS/README.md

 ## Installation

-The [executable](https://github.com/JRitmeester/WaVeS/releases/) can be downloaded as-is.
-It will create a `mappings.txt` file in the same directory as where the executable was run.
+Opening the executable for the first time will create a `mappings.yml` file in `%AppData%/WaVeS`.
 This serves as the configuration file.
 Please read the contents of the file to see how you can designate each slider to on of the following:
+* Master volume (`master`)
+* System volume (`system`)
 * A specific application (`chrome.exe`, `spotify.exe`, games, etc.)
-* System volume
+* A specific output device (see below)
 * Unmapped (everything that does not have its own slider)
-* Master volume

 * A specific output device.

-## Specifying an output device.
-To find the right name, go to Sound > Playback and find the name of the speaker you want to adjust.
-This does not have to be your default speaker (Otherwise you can just use "master").
-You can specify a small part of the string if you want.
-The full format is: `device: [device name in black] ([device name in gray])`

-Where you replace the first part `[device name in black]` with... the device name in black (like "Speakers) and the same for `[device name in gray]`, like "Realtek High Definition Audio".
-Note the need for the parentheses `()`!
-If there is only one device with the name "Speakers" in either one, you can just use that.

 ## Example config file
 An example of a config file (without comments) is: